Save on various Apple products during Prime Day

 Considering how well Apple products hold their value, you should jump on any opportunity to save on one of the Cupertino company's devices.
-With Amazon's Prime Day deals just around the corner, now's the perfect time to upgrade your Apple gear, too.
+With Amazon's Prime Day deals are in full swing and Apple just announced the new iPhone 12, there's no better time than right now to look to buy some new gear.

 Whether you're looking to get your hands on a new iPhone, want an everyday device for streaming movies or browsing the web, or an Apple Watch for tracking your health and fitness goals, there are plenty of deals to choose from.
 We'll be sure to update the below deal lists as more promotions become available.